The Difference Between a CV and Resume: Which Should You Use?

 Is a cv a resume?
 A female international student intern candidate sits across from a counselor to discuss the difference between cv and resume, resume vs cv, and decide between cv vs resume as they look over her job application materials.

 Applying for a job for the first time can be confusing.
 During your research, you may have come across the terms CV and resume.
-To present yourself as a strong candidate when applying for a job in the US (or any part of the world), knowing the difference between CV and a resume is crucial.
+To present yourself as a strong candidate when applying for a job in the US (or any part of the world), it is important to know what is a CV and resume and what is the difference between a CV and resume.

-Read on to learn what is a resume, what is a curriculum vitae, the difference between CV and resume, when to use a CV vs resume, employer and country preferences, and more.
+Read on to learn what is a resume, what is a curriculum vitae, what is the difference between a resume and CV, when to use a CV vs resume, employer and country preferences, and more.

 What Is a CV?